 The founders of personal and leadership development.

-Almost 2,500 years ago, Plato described the psyche (????) as the essence of who you are and the core of what initiates your behavior.
-He proposed knowledge as a pure value that is in each person and which can be awakened through memory.
+Almost 2,500 years ago, Plato described the psyche as the essence of who you are and the core of what initiates your behavior.
+He proposed knowledge as a pure value that is in each person and that can be awakened through memory.
 Further, Plato presented wisdom as a skill of living that determines happiness by directing one’s life as a whole.
 This can more accurately be understood as the “key to human flourishing”.”.

 More recently, William Ralph Inge, the Gloomy Dean, provided a succinct summary when he said “The object of studying philosophy is to know one’s mind, not other people’s [minds] “.